microsoft/mggraph-intune-samples/README.md

 # OLD CONTENT NEEDS UPDATING

-# Intune Graph Samples
+# Intune Powershell Samples - using the Microsoft Graph Powershell SDK

 This repository of PowerShell sample scripts show how to access Intune service resources.
-They demonstrate this by making HTTPS RESTful API requests to the Microsoft Graph API from PowerShell.
+Although there are many ways to access the Microsoft Graph through scripting languages, like Powershell, this repositories primary focus is the Microsoft Graph Powershell SDK.

 Documentation for Intune and Microsoft Graph can be found here [Intune Graph Documentation](https://docs.microsoft.com/en-us/graph/api/resources/intune-graph-overview?view=graph-rest-1.0).